 Phnom Penh is a kind of city that stuck you in.
 It is laid back, cheap and easy-going.
-Everything here is accessible at a hand’s reach, and at a cost cheaper than affordable.
-The pace of life is seamless, and the many affable locals make the city enjoyable to a next level.
+Everything is accessible at a hand’s reach, and at a cost cheaper than affordable.
+The pace of life is seamless, and the many affable locals make the city enjoyable to the next level.
 In short, Phnom Penh is a perfect city to easily blend in, and you don’t need more than one day to realise that.

 [Also Read: How Much It Costs To Travel In Cambodia]

 It was the spirit of Phnom Penh that reassured my love for it.
 It was the smiles of the locals that I have brought back with me.

 Phnom Penh offers a rich accommodation scene for backpackers.
 Most of the places, whether a youth hostel or a hotel, have clean beds and a good customer service.
 Though the staff can always be found expecting tips, you won’t have to worry much about the quality.